10 Payment Alternatives to Help Small Businesses Get Paid Faster

 There are several add-ons that allow you to convert your smartphone into a credit card terminal.
 This is beneficial to business owners who tend to be on the road, and/or who do not want to incur the expense of an additional credit card terminal.
 One of these add-ons Square which is an option that essentially turns your smartphone into a credit card terminal.
 No monthly contracts are required, processing can start immediately and transaction fees are fixed at 2.75% of the transaction amount.

-Credit cards can also be accepted directly through an accounting software such as Quickbooks Online.
+Credit cards can also be accepted directly through accounting software such as Quickbooks Online.
 Once you have a Quickbooks account, you can apply to Quickbooks payments.
 If approved, the customer is given the option to pay directly on the invoice.
 QBO then tracks the payment when received and automatically enters it into the software.
 This can be a useful time saver particularly those with several customers who pay by credit card.

 direct debit Payment Services: